uber-go/nilaway/docs/developing.md

 - `testdata/` directory: Comprehensive test cases organized by feature

 ## More docs
-Refer to `docs/` directory for more documentations on
+Refer to `docs/` directory for more documentations on other aspects of NilAway.